-If COOL-GARD is not used, the flushing interval is 2000 hours or 24 months of operation.
+If COOL-GARD is not used, the flushing interval remains at 2000 hours or 24 months of operation.

-Drain old coolant, flush the entire cooling system, test thermostats, and fill with recommended clean coolant per the following procedure.
+Drain old coolant, flush the entire cooling system, test thermostats, and fill with recommended clean coolant.

 - 1. Pressure test entire cooling system and pressure cap if not previously done.
-(See PRESSURE TESTING COOLING SYSTEM, in the Lubrication and Maintenance/500 Hour/12 Month Section.) - 2.
+(See PRESSURE TESTING COOLING SYSTEM, in Lubrication and Maintenance/500 Hour/12 Month section.) - 2.
 Slowly open the engine cooling system filler cap or radiator cap (A) to relieve pressure and allow coolant to drain faster.